Michael-MD/Ray-Tracer-in-Python/README.md

 ## 1. Setup
 ### 1.1.
 Install Python
 Obviously a version of python 3 is required.
 The code has been tested on version 3.9.13.
-You can check you're version of python by running
+You can check your version of python by running
 ```
 python --version
 ```